 When it comes to recovery from substance abuse, there are many factors to consider.
 Those who want to experience successful recoveries should have access to resources that address their specific needs.
 This includes therapy approaches that acknowledge the fact that individuals in therapy are unique.
+Gender specific group therapy is a prime example.

 Substance abuse programs that ignore gender-responsive treatment may not end up being effective.
 Men and women often have different needs as they seek recovery.
 That’s why gender-specific group therapy is an important part of Crest View Recovery Center’s treatment approach.